-- remove all residents from the immediate fire/danger area; search and evacuate all rooms following fire plan procedure (e.g. close door and tag procedure) - take resident to holding area beyond Fire doors transport residents not requiring medical care (as determined by Ambulance Officer) to predesignated relocation site(s)
+- remove all residents from the immediate fire/danger area; search and evacuate all rooms following fire plan procedure (e.g. close door and tag procedure) - take resident to holding area beyond Fire doors

-- a team member (assigned by Manager/Nurse in charge) will identify resident and place an identification label/lanyard/wristband on resident before they are evacuated (Reception emergency cupboard-Bag), including location where resident list and labels/lanyards/wristbands are kept) - ensure each resident is adequately clothed
+- a team member (assigned by Manager/Nurse in charge) will identify resident and place an identification lanyard on resident before they are evacuated.
+Lanyards are located in the emergency kit located at each nurse's station.
+The kit includes lanyards, emergency resident list, flashlights, staff fan out list and fire warden ID vest. - ensure each resident is adequately clothed